zentrocdot/wapscan/SCRIPTS/README.md

 <p align="justify">A WLAN Scanner is sometimes called a WLAN sniffer.
 In the context of this package I prefer the naming WLAN Scanner.</p>

 <p align="justify">The initial work on the WLAN Scanner started in the year 2017.
-Due to problems with the WLAN Environment I needed a simple to use tool to evaluate the router in use.</p>
+Due to problems with the WLAN Environment at home at and work I needed a simple to use tool to evaluate the routers and other stuff in use.</p>

-<p align="justify">My programmed scripts have worked without restriction from 2017 to 2024.
+<p align="justify">My programmed scripts have worked without restriction from the year 2017 to the year 2024.
 Therefore, there was no need for me to make any changes.</p>

 ## Development